-The Mission San Luis Obispo Plaza really doesn't intend to re-create the past; you would need oxen drawing carts, dusty streets and nasty smells for that.
-What it does do is to allow access and enjoyment of the history of the mission and the city in a beautiful environment.
+The Mission San Luis Obispo Plaza really doesn’t intend to re-create the past; you would need oxen drawing carts, dusty streets and nasty smells for that.
+What it does is to allow access and enjoyment of the history of the mission and the city in a beautiful environment.

-Additionally, with the restoration and clean-up of San Luis Obispo Creek just a few yards in front of the mission, the "natural history" of the place is easily accessed and enjoyed.
+With the restoration and clean-up of San Luis Obispo Creek just a few yards in front of the mission, the “natural history” of the place is easily accessed and enjoyed.

-There are many different aspects to the mission plaza and they are all worth spending some time getting to know...
+There are many aspects to the mission plaza and they are all worth spending some time getting to know…

 This 1864 drawing by Edward Vischer looks across San Luis Obispo Creek toward the complex of mission buildings to the north.
 If you were to attempt to find this exact spot today, it would probably be on Chorro Street, somewhere between Higuera Street and Marsh Street.